inasser1/inasser1.github.io/tabs/links.md

 page_data:
   main:
     header: "Links"
-    info: "Useful Websites I have used to better my portfolio and learn throughout my career"
+    info: "Useful Websites I have used to better my portfolio and learn coding and other skills throughout my career"

   # To change order of the Categories, simply change order. (you don't need to change list order.)
   category: